 Gretchen M. Foltz, MD

-Dr. Foltz is an assistant professor of radiology and of surgery.
-She earned her bachelor’s degree in biomedical engineering from the University of Wisconsin-Madison in 2002 and her medical degree from the Medical College of Wisconsin in Milwaukee in 2007.
+Gretchen Foltz, MD, is an assistant professor of radiology and of surgery.
+She earned her bachelor’s degree in biomedical engineering from the University of Wisconsin-Madison in 2002 and her medical degree from the Medical College of Wisconsin in 2007.
 She completed a diagnostic radiology residency at the UNC Hospitals and Clinics at the University of North Carolina and an interventional radiology fellowship at Northwestern University.

 Her clinical interests focus on interventional oncology, specifically the use of minimally invasive techniques in the treatment of cancer.
-They including radioembolization, chemoembolization, and ablation for treatment of primary and metastatic hepatic lesions; cryoablation for treatment of renal cell carcinoma; uterine artery embolization for treatment of fibroids; vein ablations; hepatobiliary interventions; and interventional and diagnostic radiology.
+These include radioembolization, chemoembolization, and ablation for treatment of primary and metastatic hepatic lesions; cryoablation for treatment of renal cell carcinoma; uterine artery embolization for treatment of fibroids; vein ablations; hepatobiliary interventions; and interventional and diagnostic radiology.